slaveOftime/Fun.Build/README.md

 Every **stage** can contain multiple steps.
 In the stage you can set it to run in parallel or run under some conditions (when envVar, cmdArg, branch etc.).
 Every **step** is just a **async<Result<unit, string>>**, string is for the error message.

+[Fun.Build.Cli](#funbuildcli) is used manage fsharp scripts which is using Fun.Build and using tryPrintPipelineCommandHelp.

 ## For what